signaldatascience/R-curriculum/src/week2/day2/regularization.md

 * If you have a string, say, `"attr_o"`, and you want to pass that into `lm()` as part of the regression formula, you can paste together the formula's components (*e.g.*, `paste("attr_o", "~.")`), call `formula()` on the string to turn it into a *formula*, and then passing the formula into `lm()`.

-Use your function to explore the difference in model quality between backward stepwise regression, $L^1$ regularized regression, and $L^2$ regularized regression when predicting each of the five different ratings.
+Use your function to explore the difference in model quality between backward stepwise regression, $L^1$ regularized regression, and $L^2$ regularized regression when predicting attractiveness ratings.

 Elastic net regression
 ======================